 Best Practice & Disability Inclusion

-- Learn the appropriate process when a student presents a VISA
+- Learn the appropriate process when a student presents an Accommodation Letter

 - Watch the YouTube video to see an example scenario